konsumer/minecraft-python-example/README.md

 ## plugins

-Your first stop for how to do things should be the [Bukkit API docs](https://hub.spigotmc.org/javadocs/bukkit/index.html).
+Your first goto-reference for how to do things should be the [Bukkit API docs](https://hub.spigotmc.org/javadocs/bukkit/index.html).
 The python API mostly follows java-bukkit, but sometimes there are little things you have to do, to work around jython-binding complexity.
 You can see some examples of this, if you look at `server/python/mcapi.py`.

 # yell-o world